avaneev/biteopt/README.md

 Also note that in some problem areas like [ESA GTOP](https://www.esa.int/gsp/ACT/projects/gtop/) problem suite the attempt budget should be as high as 1000 or more (beside using the BiteOptDeep depth of at least 6).
-At the same time, iteration budget per attempt can be kept moderate (250000), compared to usual techniques used to solve it.
+At the same time, the iteration budget per attempt can be kept moderate (250000), compared to usual techniques used to solve these problems.
 Despite a large attempt budget, on a 8-core processor, this still allows one to get good (not necessarily best-known) solutions in a matter of minutes per problem.

 ## Limitations ##

 Rogue optimums may not be found by this method.
-A rogue optimum is an optimum that has a very small, almost undetectable area of descent and is placed apart from other competing minima.
+A rogue optimum is an optimum that has a very small, almost undetectable area of descent, and is placed apart from other competing minima.
 The method favors minimum with a larger area of descent.
 The Damavandi test function is a perfect example of the limitation of this method (this test function is solved by this method, but requires a lot of iterations).
-In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in a real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).
+In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values: if such parameters are used in a real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily.
 Another class of optimums the method cannot cope with well are "shadowed" optimums - the optimums that are located very close to opposite extremums.

 To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is